cncg-casa/cncg-casa/README.md

 ### Hi there 👋.

 Welcome to our github repository.
 We are the Cloud Compute Native Community Group in Casablanca, Morocco.
-A group of people with a comman interest in Cloud Native Technologies and the CNCF ecosystem and who are willing to learn together.
+A group of people with a common interest in Cloud Native Technologies and the CNCF ecosystem who are willing to learn together.

 WE ARE:
 - Based in Morocco 🇲🇦.